MicrosoftDocs/well-architected/well-architected/resiliency/principles.md

 ## Drive automation

-One of the leading causes of application downtime is human error due to the deployment of insufficiently tested software or through misconfiguration.
+One of the leading causes of application downtime is human error due to insufficiently tested software or through misconfiguration.

-To minimize the possibility and consequence of human errors, it's vital to strive for automation in all aspects of a cloud solution.
+To minimize the possibility and consequence of human error, it's vital to strive for automation in all aspects of a cloud solution.

 Automation improves: